What are Facial Oils and How to Use Them

-The retinoic acid found in Vitamin A rich rosehips oil helps improve fine lines and wrinkles.
+The retinoic acid found in Vitamin A-rich rosehip oil helps improve fine lines and wrinkles.
 It easily penetrates dry skin to restore needed moisture and help delay the effects of aging.
 It helps calm inflamed skin and has been known to diminish stretch marks and scars.
 Rosehips oil, rich in antioxidants, offers many benefits to facial skin due to its essential fatty acids, vitamin E, vitamin C, and B-carotene.

 Sea Buckthorn (Hippophae rhamnoides)

-Uniquely rich in Vitamin C, omega-3 oils, antioxidants (like vitamin E), B vitamins, and beta-carotene (which gives the berries their characteristic color) Seabuckthorn Oil is a powerful skin-repairing moisturizer treasured for its regenerative and nourishing properties.
-It helps improve skin elasticity, repair damaged and dry skin, normalize sebaceous secretions and combat symptoms of aging skin such as wrinkles.
-Seabuckthorn has anti-inflammatory and anti-microbiological activity that helps promote wound healing and reduce scarring by encouraging tissue regeneration.
+Uniquely rich in Vitamin C, omega-3 oils, antioxidants (like vitamin E), B vitamins, and beta-carotene (which gives the berries their characteristic color) Sea buckthorn Oil is a powerful skin-repairing moisturizer treasured for its anti-inflammatory activity that helps promote wound healing and reduce scarring by encouraging tissue regeneration.

 Sesame Seed Oil (Sesame indicum)

 One of the best oils to moisturize and nourish skin, sesame seed oil contains loads of vitamin E along with vitamin B complex and vitamin A which helps nourish and rejuvenate skin.
 Sesame oil, used for massage and health treatments in Ayurvedic medicine, contains a potent antioxidant called sesamol that is beneficial for mature aging skin and helps reduce the appearance of fine lines and wrinkles